ntfc/pi1-voting/README.md

  - validate receive votes
  - DONT USE A LIST TO STORE CANDIDATE NAMES NOR THE VOTES
  - instead of sending voting classe, send a code
- - add the possibility for the voter to vote in blank